jefersonsv/TaskManagementSystem/README.md

 2. Nodejs 20.11.1
 3. PNPM - Package Manager

-All commands describled in this document section must be executed from the root folder (aka: the folder of this document).
+All commands described in this document section must be executed from the root folder (aka: the folder of this document).
-However the cd <backend/frontend> can be omitted if you already are inside the related folder
+However, the cd <backend/frontend> can be omitted if you are inside the related folder

 ## Install the dependencies